nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

-Nanotechnology Research – Initiatives, Networks and Associations
+Nanotechnology Research - Initiatives and Networks

 The BIOTEX project aims at developing dedicated biochemical-sensing techniques compatible with integration into textile.
 The consortium includes two research institutes in the field of micro and nanotechnology.